djradon/public-notes/t.cs.sd.architecture.cqrs.md

 ---

 - expressions of intent could also be considered commands
-  - but maybe best to add another layer... i.e. [[proj.Shapow.architecture.icqrs]]
+  - but maybe best to add another layer.